s-blais/scrumdinger-localized/README.md

 This repo is my experimentation with trying to localize a complete iOS app (this app is created as part of the Apple Developer [Develop Apps for iOS](https://developer.apple.com/tutorials/app-dev-training) tutorial).
 Note that localization of this app is NOT in any way part of the tutorial; I figured it out how to do it by reading the Xcode documentation and a handful of articles.
 It's a very simple implementation of localization, nevertheless, success!

-Download the project, open the Scrumdinger.xcodeproj with Xcode, change your simulator language to ES/Español or FR/Français, then hit the Build&Run button.
+Download the project, open the Scrumdinger.xcodeproj with Xcode.
+Then, either:

+* In your running iOS simulator, Settings > General > Language & Region: change to ES/Español or FR/Français, then hit the Build&Run button in Xcode.
+* in Xcode, choose Product > Scheme > Edit Scheme.
+Select the Run scheme action in the left column, then Options on the right.
+Choose English or French from the popup menu.

 Some Notes: